venice1200/MiSTer_i2c2oled/README.md

 Just for fun...

-This Bash-Script MiSTer-Add-On uses the DE10-Nano's **i2c Interface** to drive a small SSD1306 OLED Display
+This Bash-Script-MiSTer-Add-On uses the DE10-Nano's **i2c Interface** to drive a small SSD1306 OLED Display
 with 128x64 Pixel showing ~~(currently only)~~ Pictures or Text based on the running core.
 Antonio Villena build IOBoards with such small OLED Displays and asked for support, so here we are 🙂